 Getting an Optimized Teams Experience for Your Remote Workforce

 - The challenge of getting every user to have a great teams experience was already tough in a corporate setting.
 But with the shift to a fully remote workforce, achieving this goal is even more difficult.
-By optimizing the four aspects of your user’s connection to Microsoft teams, you can increase service quality levels, improve performance, and create a consistent user experience for remote workers.
+By optimizing the four aspects of your user’s connection to Microsoft Teams, you can increase service quality levels, improve performance, and create a consistent user experience for remote workers.

 - The continual monitoring of service quality is also needed, as users will continue to call IT whenever they have issues.
 So, coming up with an ongoing method of monitoring service quality is going to be necessary until such time as users return to working within the four walls of the organization.

-That’s you can optimize Microsoft teams performance.
+That’s how you can optimize Microsoft Teams performance.